HaoScarlett/HaoScarlett/README.md

 - 👋 Hi, I’m @HaoScarlett
-- 👩🏻‍💻 I’m a self-taught Front-End developer.
+- 👩🏻‍💻 I’m a Full-stack developer.
-- 🌱 I’m currently learning HTML, CSS, JS, React and CS50.
 - 📫 How to reach me : hao.scarlett@outlook.com

 <!---